Gulf of Riga campaign: August Operations

-Three days laters Germans retaliated when S-58 torpedoed and sank the Soviet minesweeper T-51 Pirmunas in the Moon Sound.
+Three days later the Germans retaliated when S-58 torpedoed and sank the Soviet minesweeper T-51 Pirmunas in the Moon Sound.
 The final Soviet destroyer action occurred on 21 August when the destroyers and Surovy made an unsuccessful attack against a convoy.
 They managed to force the only escort unit, the auxiliary gunboat SAT-1 Ost, to run aground (later recovered) but this prevented damages to the convoy.

 Aftermath

 The campaign reached its peak with the fall of Riga on 3 July 1941: Soviet destroyers attacked German convoys of barges and small merchants, but failed to stop this traffic and lost three destroyers in the process.
 While the Soviet units retreated to Tallinn, the Germans completed swept the Soviet defensive minefields.